UA-Carpentries-Workshops/2019-02-23-WorkshopResources/shell-lessons/3_scripting_intro.md

 ## Writing loops to iterate over a set of files

+We've done some work on the command line using a set of the gapminder files.
 Another way to work with a collection of files is to write a `for loop`.
 Inside the loop you can list a number of commands, but you'll need to give keywords `do` and `done` to demarcate the start and end of the loop.
 We'll write our first loop by typing lines in the terminal.
 *NOTE: You'll type the lines one by one, and after you type the first line, the shell will display the prompt symbol '>' for each subsequent line you type until it sees the 'done' line.* Type these lines in your terminal (pay close attention to the symbols used):

 ```bash